You’ve asked us many questions about making and selling gift baskets, or perhaps you’re just getting started.

 This answer depends on whether you have a business license or if you plan to buy from retailers or discounters because you aren’t yet registered as a business through your local town clerk or whichever department in your town issues business licenses.

-This process is explained in the gift basket class I teach online, and you have total access to me in the class to ask specific questions not addressed here about gift baskets.
+This process is explained in the Start a Gift Basket Business class I teach online, and you have total access to me in the class to ask specific questions not addressed here about gift baskets.

 If you don’t have a business license, you’ll find lots of foods and gift items at retail stores that you visit as a consumer.